 Read through some of these famous court cases that have created major public discourse over copyrights, and see what you can learn from them to protect yourself.

-1. UNIVERSITY OF OXFORD VS. RAMESHWARI PHOTOCOPY SERVICES
+1. The UNIVERSITY OF OXFORD VS. RAMESHWARI PHOTOCOPY SERVICES

-The infamous DU photocopy case was a landmark copyrights violation case in India.
-The genesis of this case lies in an prevalent practice in University of Delhi, wherein photocopy shops copy reading material from prescribed textbooks and sell it to students at subsidised rates.
+The infamous DU photocopy case was a landmark copyright violation case in India.
+The genesis of this case lies in a prevalent practice in the University of Delhi, wherein photocopy shops copy reading material from prescribed textbooks and sell it to students at subsidized rates.

-To contest the same, the chancellors, masters and scholars of University of Oxford filed a case against Rameshwari Photocopy Services, alleging them of copyright infringement under Section 2(o) of the Copyright Act.
+To contest the same, the chancellors, masters, and scholars of the University of Oxford filed a case against Rameshwari Photocopy Services, alleging them of copyright infringement under Section 2(o) of the Copyright Act.

 OUTCOME: The publishers had to withdraw their lawsuits against the defendants, as it was observed that the shop had a legal license to operate within the North Campus premises of DU.

 LESSON: Having a Reprographics license goes a long way.
 It saves you money and gives you the authority to carry on your operations without inviting trouble.

 Copyright is not a divine right and it is intended to increase the harvest of knowledge, not impede it.
 Photocopying with the objective of spreading knowledge and fostering education doesn’t constitute copyright infringement.